Zehua-Chen/language-notes/cs/runtime/GC.md

 Objects that encapsulate unmanaged resources should implement `IDisposable` interface.
 Call `IDisposable.Dispose()` method to release their unmanaged resources to avoid memory leaks.

+# Applies to

+- .Net
+- Mono supports multiple GCs, `SGen` is a generational GC and works similar as described in this document